sigstore/cosign/TOKENS.md

 The default management key, PIN and PUK will be configured after this command.

-The `cosign generate-key` command is used to provision a key compatible with `cosign` and the rest of `sigstore`.
+The `cosign piv-tool generate-key` command is used to provision a key compatible with `cosign` and the rest of `sigstore`.
 We recommend using the `--random-management-key=true` flag.

 ### Access Control